samenerve/wordle/README.md

-# wordle (unfinished)
+# wordle
-Simulation of the NYT game Wordle (Unfinished)
+Simulation of the NYT game Wordle

 Made with Python 3

 The word bank used is the same as the NYT version.

-The answer is randomly generated amongst an answer bank.
+The answer is randomly generated amongst the official NYT Wordle answer bank.

-Currently missing:
-1. Answer bank

 To play:
 1. Install the 'termcolor' python library